chrisdew/androidsnippets/README.md

 Properties can be set and get with setprop and getprop.
 The properties in `/system/build.prop` are only read on a hard reboot, and not on an android reset.

+The camera buttons seems to be triggered from `./frameworks/base/core/java/com/android/internal/policy/PhoneFallbackEventHandler.java`.

 Pastebin:
 ```
 chmod a+rw /dev/ttymxc4